 The Glencairn falls into a broader category of tulip-shaped glasses, all designed with one goal in mind: to enhance the aroma.
 Any glass with a wide bowl and a tapered rim will help gather the bourbon’s delicate scents, making it easier for you to pick out individual notes of caramel, vanilla, oak, or spice.
 Many bourbon lovers use special tulip-shaped glasses because they truly guide the tasting experience.
 If you want to get better at identifying different flavors in your whiskey, pouring it into a tulip-shaped glass is a great first step.
 It’s a simple change that can make a huge difference.

-What’s the Right Temperature for Bourbon?
+What’s the Ideal Temperature to Serve Bourbon?

 Figuring out the right temperature for your bourbon can feel a little like a science experiment, but it’s simpler than you think.
 Temperature plays a huge role in what you smell and taste, and the ideal serving temp really comes down to how you prefer to drink your whiskey.
 While there isn’t a single rule set in stone, understanding how temperature affects the spirit will help you find your perfect pour every time.